After a career in police work, Mark Hanf turned to St. Ambrose to finish unfinished business.

 Still, one person always knew the truth about his early departure from college in 1980: Hanf himself.

-That's why upon retiring from the Seattle force after 28 years and returning to Iowa two years ago, Hanf was happy to discover the ACCEL Adult Learning Program at St. Ambrose.
+That's why upon retiring from the Seattle force after 28 years and returning to Iowa two years ago, Hanf was happy to discover St. Ambrose.

 "It's never too late finish anything you decide is important in your life," said the 53-year-old native of Rochester, Minn., who re-enrolled last summer to resume his pursuit of a bachelor's in Criminal Justice.
 "So I decided to come back and do that, more for a sense of accomplishment than anything."

 Hanf said there were a few moments in his life when he regretted leaving St. Ambrose about 50 hours short of a degree in order to join the force in LeClaire, Iowa.

 For instance, when his his wife, Kathryn, earned her degree, despite working fulltime and raising two sons.

 But Hanf, who left LeClaire for Seattle in 1983, was busy climbing that big city police department's ladder.
 He went from patrolman to administrator of policies and procedures for the chief, then to detective in a variety of branches, including special assault and homicide.